istekhar8966/istekhar8966/README.md

 ---

 ### 👨‍💻 About Me
-- I am a **student** and **self-taught developer** passionate about technology and open source.
+- I am a **student** and **self-taught developer** who loves solving real-world problems through code.
-- I enjoy building **backend systems**, **clean GUI apps**, and **automation tools**.
+- Interested in **Python, C, Bash**, and building apps for **Linux** using **GTK4**.
-- Exploring **Web3** and blockchain fundamentals.
+- Exploring **Web3** and fascinated by backend systems and automation tools.
-- Love Linux, scripting, and creating lightweight desktop apps with GTK.
+- Strong believer in **clean, minimal design** and open-source contribution.
-- Always curious and eager to learn new technologies.
+- Continuously learning and improving — driven by curiosity and a passion for technology.

 ---

-### 🚀 Highlighted Project
+### 🚀 Featured Project
 #### [yt-video-downloader](https://github.com/istekhar8966/yt-video-downloader)
-A fast, GUI-based YouTube downloader built with Python — clean interface, quick performance, and simple setup.
+A fast, lightweight, GUI-based YouTube downloader built with Python — designed for speed, simplicity, and ease of use.

 ---

 ### 🎯 Current Focus
-- Mastering backend development with Python & C
+- Advancing backend skills (APIs, clean architecture, secure automation).
-- Exploring Web3 development fundamentals
+- Learning Web3 fundamentals for future decentralized applications.
-- Contributing to open-source projects
+- Contributing to open-source projects and building developer tools.
-- Building minimal, fast, and user-friendly applications
+- Creating minimal, fast, and elegant desktop applications.

 ---